mmtmn/Universe/README.md

 # Update Universe version 2

 In this version of the code, I have defined a Universe class that contains the properties and laws of the universe.
 I have also defined a Particle class that represents the fundamental particles of the universe.
 I have then created an instance of the Universe class and printed its properties to verify that it has been created correctly.

+# Yodate Universe version 3

+Now you can see it in 3d and run it localy on your own browsers.
+Some bugs were fixed and some more work needs to be done, but this is a solid start!